David Campion

 Director: William Wyler, 1942

-Mrs. Miniver is a typical English upper-middle class housewife.
+Kay Miniver is a typical English upper-middle class housewife.
 Her daily life is devoted to her family and lighthearted activities but as war arrives they take a darker turn.
 Soon Mrs. Miniver's routine includes fitting her children for gasmasks and waiting out air raids in the family’s Anderson shelter.
-This film won six Academy Awards including Best Picture and many credit the popular book on which it was based with helping turn American public opinion away from neutrality in favor of Britain.
+This film won six Academy Awards including Best Picture and many credit the popular 1940 novel on which it was based with helping turn American public opinion away from neutrality in favor of Britain.

 © Warner Home Video